franciscoxavier04/pm-BIM/docs/user-guide/projects/project-lists/README.md

 To help differentiate between stages and gates in the project list phases and gates are indicated by differently shaped icons that are shown as prefixes in the column headers.

-- Phases are indicated with an **arrow-shaped** icon in the configured color
-- Gates are indicated with a **rhombus-shaped** icon in the configured color

-Each phase or gate is displayed as a separate column.
-If a phase or gate is disabled in a project, the value won't appear for that project.
-The view remains intact even if a lifecycle phase or gate is later removed from the global configuration.

 > [!TIP]
 >